GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Ring of Resistance**, $8,500
 Neg.
 A ring of some various material. *It always seems to fit.
-It provides protection for the wearer by imposing disadvantage on attacks against the wear that correspond to the material of the ring*.
+It provides protection for the wearer by imposing disadvantage on attacks against the wearer that correspond to the material of the ring*.
 | Attack |   Material       |  Attack  |   Material  |   Attack   |   Material  |
 |------------------------|-----------|----------|------------|---------|------------|
 |                        |          |            |         |            |         |